taufeeq849/marrat-flutter/README.md

 # marrat

-A free open source tool where users can add or view prayer times for their favourite mosques near them.
+## Bringing muslims closer to the masaajid.

+With marrat, you can instantly view the nearest mosques and their respective prayer times.
 For more info, go to https://marrat.crd.co/